Disappointed as a minority shareholder: Mistry on SC judgement

-New Delhi, March 30 (IANS) Cyrus P. Mistry, the former chairman of Tata Sons, said on Tuesday that he is personally disappointed as a minority shareholder of Tata Sons over the outcome of the recent Sumpreme Court judgement that upheld Tata Sons decision to sack him as the chairman of the salt-to-software conglomerate.
+New Delhi: Cyrus P. Mistry, the former chairman of Tata Sons, said on Tuesday that he is personally disappointed as a minority shareholder of Tata Sons over the outcome of the recent Sumpreme Court judgement that upheld Tata Sons decision to sack him as the chairman of the salt-to-software conglomerate.

 "As a minority shareholder of Tata Sons, I am personally disappointed by the outcome of the judgement with respect to our case," Mistry said in a statement.